eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python.md

 ### Add a Vehicle Service

 _Vehicle Services_ provide service interfaces to control actuators or to trigger (complex) actions.
-E.g. they communicate with the vehicle internals networks like CAN or Ethernet, which are connected to actuators, electronic control units (ECUs) and other vehicle computers (VCs).
+E.g. they communicate with the vehicle internal networks like CAN or Ethernet, which are connected to actuators, electronic control units (ECUs) and other vehicle computers (VCs).
 They may provide a simulation mode to run without a network interface. _Vehicle Services_ may feed data to the Data Broker and may expose gRPC endpoints, which can be invoked by _Vehicle Apps_ over a _Vehicle Model_.

 In this section, we add a _Vehicle Service_ to the _Vehicle Model_.

 1. Create a new folder `proto` under `my_vehicle_model/my_vehicle_model`.
 2. Copy your proto file under `my_vehicle_model/my_vehicle_model/proto`

-   As example you could use the protocol buffers message definition [seats.proto](https://github.com/eclipse/kuksa.val.services/blob/main/seat_service/proto/sdv/edge/comfort/seats/v1/seats.proto) provided by the KUKSA VAL services which describes a [seat control service](https://github.com/eclipse/kuksa.val.services/tree/main/seat_service).
+   As example you could use the protocol buffers message definition [seats.proto](https://github.com/eclipse/kuksa.val.services/blob/main/seat_service/proto/sdv/edge/comfort/seats/v1/seats.proto) provided by the KUKSA.VAL services which describes a [seat control service](https://github.com/eclipse/kuksa.val.services/tree/main/seat_service).

-3. Install the grpcio tools including mypy types to generate the python classes out of the proto-file:
+3. Install the grpcio tools including mypy types to generate the Python classes out of the proto-file:

    ```bash
    pip3 install grpcio-tools mypy_protobuf